The Grand Hotel at Mackinac Island is an Iconic Michigan Experience

 Read on to see my tips for getting the most out of your Grand Hotel experience.

-The Grand Hotel has been serving guests since 1887 and was recently ranked by Travel + Leisure as the top hotel and Michigan and one of the top 500 hotels in the world.
+The Grand Hotel has been serving guests since 1887 and was recently ranked by Travel + Leisure as the top hotel in Michigan and one of the top 500 hotels in the world.

 Why?
 The experience is amazing.
 They pull out all the stops for guests, and visitors can’t get enough.
 Use the following tips to make the most of your visit.
 This may be one of your favorite Michigan vacations yet!